google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 Looks like that last change caused a massive jump in performance!

+Note: This section provided a rather brief introduction to the Performance panel.
+See [Performance Analysis Reference][reference] to learn about what else it can show you.

+[reference]: /web/tools/chrome-devtools/evaluate-performance/reference

-#### Doing less main thread work in the real world {: #TODO }
+#### Doing less main thread work in the real world {: #real-world-main-thread }

+The [User Timing][UT] API is an effective way to see how long certain phases of your app lifecycle take.

-Although the calls that your framework makes are usually out of your control,
-       sometimes you may structure your app in a way that causes the framework to run inefficiently.
+Although the calls that your framework makes are usually out of your control, sometimes you may structure your app in a way that causes the framework to run inefficiently.
 Restructuring your app to use the framework efficiently can be a way to do less main thread work.
 However, this requires a deep understanding of how your framework works, and what kind of changes you can make in your own code in order to use the framework more efficiently.

 ## A special thank you from Tony {: #thanks }

-Tony's fans love how fast the site feels now, and he is very thankful for your help.
+Tony's fans love how fast the site feels now, and Tony is very thankful for your help.
 Click **Receive Gift** below to receive a special gift from Tony.

 {% framebox width="auto" height="auto" enable_widgets="true" %}